Fatima-Ehtesham/Fatima-Ehtesham/README.md

 I'm student of Computer System Engineering at UIT.

-I’m currently learning and working on RISCV.
+I’m currently learning and working on Python programming language.

 <!--